secnec/LLM-Log-Explainer-project/README.md

 ---

-## Pipeline Parameters
+## 🛠️ Pipeline Parameters

 ### Context Selection Parameters:
-   - --context-selection-strategy: Defines how the context is selected.
-Can be one of ["semantic", "lexical", "hybrid"].
-If "semantic", it uses the "embedder-model" model to compute the sentence embeddings of the log lines then using the cosine similarity it finds the top similar lines to the log anomaly line.
-If "lexical", it uses the Count Vectoriser to find the most similar line.
-If hybrid, it will use both semantic and lexical context.
+   - `--context-selection-strategy`: Defines how the context is selected.
+Can be one of [`semantic`, `lexical`, `hybrid`].
+Default: `semantic`.
+     - If `semantic`, it uses the `embedder-model` model to compute the sentence embeddings of the log lines, then using the cosine similarity, it finds the top similar lines to the log anomaly line.
+     - If `lexical`, it uses the Count Vectorizer to find the most similar line.
+     - If `hybrid`, it will use both semantic and lexical context.
-   - --embedder-model: The name of the embedder model to be used for semantic context selection.
-Default is "sentence-transformers/all-MiniLM-L6-v2".
+   - `--embedder-model`: The name of the embedder model to be used for semantic context selection.
+Default: `sentence-transformers/all-MiniLM-L6-v2`.
-   - --top-k-near: The number of lines before and after the log anomaly to be used as a near context.
+   - `--top-k-near`: The number of lines in total before and after the log anomaly to be used as a near context.
+Default: `6` (so 3 lines before and 3 lines after the log anomaly line will be used as a context).
-   - --top-k-far: The number of the most similar lines to the log anomaly to be used as far context for both semantic and lexical context
+   - `--top-k-far`: The number of the most similar lines to the log anomaly to be used as far context for both semantic and lexical context.
+Default:`5`.

 ### Input Data Parameters:
-   - --input: The path to the input Parquet file containing the log data.
+   - `--input`: The path to the input Parquet file containing the log data.
+Default: `src/data/bgl-demo-1.parquet`.
-   - --score-column: The name of the column containing the anomaly scores.
+   - `--score-column`: The name of the column containing the anomaly scores.
+Default: `pred_ano_proba`.
-   - --id-column: The name of the column containing the unique identifiers for each log entry.
+   - `--id-column`: The name of the column containing the unique identifiers for each log entry.
+Default: `row_nr`.
-   - --message-column: The name of the column containing the log messages.
+   - `--message-column`: The name of the column containing the log messages.
+Default: `m_message`.
-   - --context-column: The name of the column to be used for context selection, can be either the raw log message or the normalized message.
+   - `--context-column`: The name of the column to be used for context selection, can be either the raw log message or the normalized message.
+Default: `e_message_normalized`.
-   - --log-type: The type of log data being processed.
-Can be one of ["BGL", "LO2", "mixed"].
+   - `--log-type`: The type of log data being processed.
+Can be one of [`BGL`, `LO2`, `mixed`].
+Default: `BGL`.
-   - --anomaly-level: The level of anomaly detection.
-Can be either "line" or "file".
+   - `--anomaly-level`: The level of anomaly detection.
+Can be either `line` or `file`.
 This determines how the context is selected.
+Default: `line`.
-   - --ad-method: The anomaly detection method used.
-Can be either "LOF" or "IF".
+   - `--ad-method`: The anomaly detection method used.
+Can be either `LOF` or `IF`.
+Default: `LOF`.

 ### Other Parameters:
    - --threshold: The threshold for anomaly detection.
-If the anomaly score is above this threshold than the LLM will be called to generate the labels and explanations.
+If the anomaly score is above this threshold, the LLM will be called to generate the labels and explanations.
+Default: `0.79`.
    - --verbose: If set, the pipeline will provide detailed output during execution.
+Default: `False` (not set).
-   - --test-mode: If set, the pipeline will run in test mode, simulating LLM responses, real calls will not be performed.
+   - --test-mode: If set, the pipeline will run in test mode, simulating LLM responses.
+Real calls will not be performed.
+Default: `False` (not set).
    - --clean-results: If set, the pipeline will clean the generated LLM explanations and labels to ensure unified results.
+Default: `False` (not set).
    - --output: The path to the output CSV file where the results will be saved.
+Default: `anomaly_results.csv`.

 ## 🧪 Example Usage